-Coordinated by the Dean of Students Office and run by students, group athletics include the President's Cup Intramural Competition (an interclass/faculty athletic competition held three times a year), an Army-Navy Flag Football game, and intramural sports at the base gym.
+Coordinated by the Dean of Students Office and run by students, group athletics include intramural sports run through the base gym, the President's Cup Competition (an interclass athletic competition held three times a year), and an Army-Navy Flag Football game.
 In addition to these organized events, each military professional is required to maintain a high level of personal physical fitness and conditioning.
-The Naval Station Newport's Chaffee Gymnasium, located close to the college, is a full-service facility providing cardio and weightlifting equipment, basketball and racquetball courts, a pool, locker rooms, and saunas.
+The Naval Station gym, located close to the college, is a full-service facility providing cardio and weightlifting equipment, basketball and racquetball courts, a pool, locker rooms, and saunas.
 It also has professional athletic trainers on staff and available to assist in developing a conditioning program.
 Also located near the college are tennis courts, fields for baseball, soccer, and football, and a swimming pool.
-The gym rents equipment for a wide variety of sports, and sailboats are available for rent at the Naval Station marina once students have qualified.
+The gym rents equipment for a wide variety of sports, and sailboats are available for rent at the Naval Station Marina once students have qualified.